Our research projects

 Standard treatments for diffuse large B-cell lymphoma (DLBCL) don’t work for everyone.
 Prof Johnson is leading a team of researchers from across UK to find better ways to categorise and diagnose DLBCL.
 This will help ensure everyone with DLBCL gets the right treatment for them.

-We need to find new ways to treat diffuse large B-cell lymphoma (DLBCL).
-Prof Ming-Qing Du is studying changes in the DNA of an aggressive type of DLBCL.
-This could lead to new treatments to give people living with the disease a better chance of survival.
+Our researchers are studying changes in the DNA of an aggressive type of DLBCL.
+This could lead to new treatments and a better chance of survival.

 Studying how the immune system behaves in myeloma

-We need to find better ways to treat myeloma.
-Prof Kwee Yong is studying how the immune system changes in myeloma and during its treatment.
-She hopes that this could help people with myeloma keep their cancer at bay for longer.
+Blood Cancer UK's researchers study how the immune system changes in myeloma and during treatment.
+Their work could help keep myeloma at bay for longer.

 Repurposing drugs to treat acute myeloid leukaemia

-We desperately need new treatments for acute myeloid leukaemia (AML).
-Dr Karen Keeshan is studying whether existing drugs for solid tumours could be used to treat AML.
-This could quickly provide a new option for people living with the disease.
+Blood Cancer UK's researchers look at whether existing drugs for solid tumours can treat AML.
+This could provide a new option for people with the disease.

 Improving the lives of children with leukaemia through tailored treatment